kalnajslab-org/.github/profile/README.md

 fetched automagically, so that *libraries/* is ignored by PlatformIO.

-PlatformIO creates the *.pio/* tree to hold all of the build artifacts. as mentioned above, this tree and *src/main.cpp*, give ArduinoIDE great indigestion. and they are removed as necessary.
+PlatformIO creates the *.pio/* tree to hold all of the build artifacts.
+As mentioned above, this tree and *src/main.cpp*, give ArduinoIDE great indigestion. and they are removed as necessary.